Self-Supervised Learning for Real-World Super-Resolution from Dual Zoomed Observations: Introduction

 Image super-resolution (SR) aiming to recover a high-resolution (HR) image from its low-resolution (LR) counterpart is a severely ill-posed inverse problem with many practical applications.
 To relax the ill-posedness of the SR, reference-based image SR (RefSR) has recently been suggested to super-resolve the LR image with more accurate details by leveraging a reference (Ref) image containing similar content and texture with the HR image.
 Albeit progress has been made in RefSR, it remains a challenging issue to choose a proper reference image for each LR image.

 Fortunately, advances and popularity of imaging techniques make it practically feasible to collect images of a scene at two different camera zooms (\ie, dual zoomed observations).
-For example, asymmetric cameras with multiple fixed-focal lenses have been equipped in modern smartphones.
+For example, asymmetric cameras with different fixed-focal lenses have been equipped in modern smartphones.
 In these practical scenarios, the more zoomed (telephoto) image can be naturally leveraged as the reference to guide the SR of the lesser zoomed (short-focus) image.
-Image SR from dual zoomed observations (DZSR) can thus be regarded as a special case of RefSR, in which Ref has the same scene as the middle part of the LR image but is with higher resolution.
-While conventional RefSR methods~\cite{SRNTT,FRM,SSEN,TTSR,MASA-SR,C2-Matching} usually use synthetic (\eg, bicubic) degraded LR images for training and evaluation (see Fig.~\ref{fig:intro}(a)), DZSR should cope with real-world LR short-focus images and no ground-truth HR images are available in training.
+Image SR from dual zoomed observations (DZSR) can thus be regarded as a special case of RefSR, in which Ref has the same scene as the center part of the LR image but is with higher resolution.
+While conventional RefSR methods~\cite{SRNTT,FRM,SSEN,TTSR,MASA-SR,C2-Matching} usually use synthetic (\eg, bicubic) degraded LR images for training and evaluation, DZSR should cope with real-world LR short-focus images and no ground-truth HR images are available in training.
 To bridge the domain gap between synthetic and real-world LR images, dual-camera super-resolution (DCSR)~\cite{DCSR} suggests self-supervised real-image adaptation (SRA) involving a degradation preserving and a detail transfer terms.
-However, DCSR only attains limited success, due to that the two loss terms in SRA cannot well address the gap between the synthetic and real-world LR degradation as well as the misalignment between short-focal and telephoto images.
+However, DCSR only attains limited success, due to that the two loss terms in SRA cannot well address the gap between the synthetic and real-world LR degradation as well as the misalignment between short-focus and telephoto images.

-In this work, we aim at super-resolving the real world short-focal image with the reference of the corresponding telephoto image.
-Different from DCSR~\cite{DCSR} requiring to pre-train on synthetic images, we adopt self-supervised learning to train DZSR model (\ie, SelfDZSR) from scratch directly on paired short-focal and telephoto images.
-As shown in Fig.~\ref{fig:intro}(b), instead of the whole images, during training we crop the center part of the short-focus and telephoto image respectively as the input LR and Ref, and use the whole telephoto image as the ground-truth (GT).
-In the testing phase, by using the whole short-focus and telephoto images respectively as LR and Ref, SelfDZSR can be directly deployed to super-solve the whole short-focus image (See Fig.~\ref{fig:intro}(c)).
+In this work, we aim at super-resolving the real world short-focus image with the reference of the corresponding telephoto image.
+Different from DCSR~\cite{DCSR} requiring to pre-train on synthetic images, we adopt self-supervised learning to train DZSR model (\ie, SelfDZSR) from scratch directly on short-focus and telephoto images without additional high-resolution images.
+As shown in Fig.~\ref{fig:intro}(a), instead of the whole images, during training we crop the center part of the short-focus and telephoto image respectively as the input LR and Ref, and use the whole telephoto image as the ground-truth (GT).
+In the testing phase, by using the whole short-focus and telephoto images respectively as LR and Ref, SelfDZSR can be directly deployed to super-solve the whole short-focus image, as shown in Fig.~\ref{fig:intro}(b).